Build a zero trust security architecture to protect your district’s data stored in the cloud

 Knowing locations, devices, ISPs, and times of a typical user logging into a SaaS application can offer valuable insight regarding unusual user behavior and if the user account is compromised, as in an account takeover.
 APIs offer an easy way to visualize all user access to better understand activity that might be cause for suspicion.

 2. Company content sharing within SaaS applications

-In the past hackers would send phishing emails that appear to be from your employees, now hackers are sending emails that are coming directly from your employees’ email.
-Hacker accomplish this by gaining access to your employee’s inbox through an OAuth grants issued for so called useful apps such as games or restaurant tip calculators.
-Traditional anti-phishing defenses are no match for these targeted attacks because the compramised user’s actions are trusted by your secuirty controls.
+In the past hackers would send phishing emails that appear to be from internal staff.
+Now hackers are sending emails that are coming directly from their email accounts.
+Hackers accomplish this by gaining access to student, faculty, and staff inboxes through an OAuth grant issued for supposedly useful apps such as games or restaurant tip calculators.
+Traditional anti-phishing defenses are no match for these targeted attacks because the compromised user’s actions are trusted by your security controls.
 An MFA can stop some of these attacks, but not all.

-To help prevent these attacks you need visibility into every third party app that has access to your employee accounts.
+To help prevent these attacks you need visibility into every third party app that has access to your district’s G Suite and/or Microsoft 365 accounts.
 This information is available from SaaS vendors through APIs, when the two are paired with user access patterns you can form an improved defense against attacks.

-The above stated are examples of how an API-based approach to SaaS security can complement and strengthen your zero trust security architecture.
-There is no silver bullet when it comes to cloud security, you need an approach that leverages defense in depth.
+These are just a few examples of how an API-based approach to SaaS security can complement and strengthen your district’s zero trust cybersecurity.
+There is no silver bullet when it comes to cloud security.
+You need an approach that leverages defense in depth.

-The sooner your IT security team moves away from an over-reliance on firewalls, proxies and on-prem LDAP authentication, the sooner they can be prepared to face emerging threats.
-Cloud applications that are always on and available from every device and location are a huge boon to organizations.
-However, they also require IT security teams to evolve and adopt new ways of addressing threats.
+The sooner your IT team moves away from an over-reliance on firewalls, proxies, and on-prem LDAP authentication, the sooner you can be prepared to face the threats to school district data systems that continue to emerge.
+Cloud applications that are always on and available from every device and location are a huge boon to K-12 schools.
+However, they also require IT teams to evolve and adopt new ways of addressing K-12 cybersecurity threats.